If you’re looking for the best web hosting, you may already know one of the main rules of this business:

-We do the following to determine which host is the best:
+Here’s what I was doing to determine which host is the best:

-Anonymously buy an account of each host.
+Anonymously bought an account of each host.

 Set up HTML, website builder, and WordPress websites, enabling us to track uptime and server response speeds.

-Study the pricing and Terms of Service, in order to reveal the potential issues companies don’t want you to know.
+Studied the pricing and Terms of Service, in order to reveal the potential issues companies don’t want you to know.

 So which web hosting is the best?